battery-staple/MembeanSynonym/README.md

 ```
 Selecting `m` will allow you to manually input the text to be analyzed.
 Selecting `c` will automatically input whatever has been copied to the clipboard using Ctrl+C (Cmd+C on macOS).

 If `pyperclip` is not installed, you'll have to input the text manually.
+Note that your shell may have issues pasting in large amounts of text: for this reason, using the `c` mode with `pyperclip` is strongly recommended.
 ### Membean Level Selection
 This tool can be configured to only use membean words of a specific level or levels.
-To do so, respond with a comma separated list (such as `3, 4, 5`) when prompted:
+To do so, respond with a comma separated list (ex. `3, 4, 5`) when prompted:
 ```
 Which membean levels would you like to include?
 Enter a comma separated list, or press enter to include words from all levels.
 ```
+## Data Sources
+The full membean word list can be found at https://membean.com/products/educator/wordlist.

+Synonyms are pulled from the Moby Thesaurus II, which can be found at https://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=3202.